 • Strong consistency: Guarantees strict-serializable consistency across all data sources and queries, essential for operational workloads

-• Complex real-time queries: Supports multi-way joins, aggregations, window functions, recursive CTEs, and sophisticated SQL operations on live data
+• Complex live queries: Supports multi-way joins, aggregations, window functions, recursive CTEs, and sophisticated SQL operations on live data

 • Millisecond latency: Single-millisecond response times for querying pre-computed results